 Cooperative Play Activities

 Creating activities at first can be a bit of a challenge for someone who doesn’t know what to do.
-But here are a few different activities that we recommend that you try and incorporate into your teaching somehow.
+But here are a few different cooperative play activities for toddlers and children that we recommend that you try and incorporate into your teaching somehow.

-A great place to start is with building blocks.
+A great place to start with cooperative games is with building blocks.
 Set a task to groups of pupils to construct a building from blocks.
 Sounds easy but there’s a twist.
-Half the group are the suppliers of the blocks and the other half is the actual builders.
-By doing this, you are encouraging the kids to cooperate with each other to get the job done efficiently and effectively with no problems.
+Half the group are the suppliers of the blocks, and the other half is the actual builders.
+By doing this, you are encouraging the kids to take turns and cooperate with each other to get the job done efficiently and effectively with no problems.

 Another great activity to get pupils involved with is running a pretend shop.
 As this is a role-play based activity, kids can also work on their imaginative thinking, alongside social and logical thinking.
-Give each child a different role and leave them to run the pretend shop for a while.
-The roles should intertwine with one another, causing social interactions to occur.
+Give each child a different role in the game and leave them working together to run the pretend shop for a while.
+The roles in these cooperative games should intertwine with one another, causing social interactions to occur.
 There are loads of outdoor play activities for kids which you could incorporate into break times at your school or nursery.

 Remember, cooperative playground activities are a great method for improving not just social skills, but a wide range of skills.
 Try your best to incorporate the activities daily and try to get full engagement from everyone.
 If you have any other questions about cooperative play ideas for children or you want any more information then get in contact with us today!